zhejianglab/PrestoZL/README.md

 ## Use Pre-built Docker Image(Recommand)

 We have prepared a pre-built Docker image: **`zjlabastro/prestozl:latest`**，it is an environment-ready image to run PrestoZL.
 You can skip the `Build From Docker Image` steps below.
+Ensure you have Docker installed on your system.
+You can follow the instructions [here](https://github.com/zhejianglab/PrestoZL/blob/main/dockerInstall.MD) to install Docker.
 Once you have Docker installed on your system, the image can be fetched as follow:

 ```bash
 docker pull zjlabastro/prestozl:latest